Mona-Alzahrani/SelectiveMV/README.md

 }
 ```

-"Please note that the paper is forthcoming.
-Once the paper is officially published, we will update the citation details accordingly."

 ## Acknowledgement:
 The authors would like to acknowledge the support received from Saudi Data and AI Authority (SDAIA) and King Fahd University of Petroleum and Minerals (KFUPM) under SDAIA-KFUPM Joint Research Center for Artificial Intelligence Grant no. JRC-AI-RFP-19.